Valenzuela, Metro Manila: Residence of Pío Valenzuela

+National Shrine of Our Lady of Fatima

-The National Shrine of Our Lady of Fatima (Pambansang Dambana ng Birhen ng Fatima) is the center of the Fatima apostolate in the country was declared a tourist site in 1982 by the Department of Tourism and a pilgrimage shrine in 2009 by the Diocese of Malolos.
-It is near the Our Lady of Fatima University.
-The shrine houses the wooden statue of Our Lady of Fatima, one of the fifty images blessed by Pope Paul VI in 1967 as part of golden celebration of the Marian apparition to three children in Fátima, Portugal.
-The images were later distributed to churches worldwide, where one of them is intended for the Philippines, however, unclaimed ending up in New Jersey.
-In 1984, Cardinal Jaime Sin, Archbishop of Manila, finally claimed the statue and was then transferred under the custody Bahay Maria Foundation, a Philippine-based Marian organization.
-During People Power Revolution in 1986, it was one of the iconic figures held by revolutionaries to oust the dictator Ferdinand Marcos.
-On October 17, 1999, the statue was then transferred to the shrine.
-The feast of Our Lady of Fatima is celebrated every March 7 and May 13.
+The National Shrine of Our Lady of Fatima (Pambansang Dambana ng Birhen ng Fatima) is the center of the Fatima apostolate in the Philippines.
+The church was declared a tourist site in 1982 by the Department of Tourism, and was named a pilgrimage shrine in 2009 by the Diocese of Malolos.
+It is located near the Our Lady of Fatima University.

+The shrine houses a wooden statue of Our Lady of Fatima, one of fifty images blessed by Pope Paul VI in 1967 to commemorate the golden jubilee of the Marian apparitions in Fátima, Portugal.
+The statues were distributed to churches worldwide, however the statue designated for the Philippines went unclaimed and remained in New Jersey.
+In 1984, Cardinal Jaime Sin, Archbishop of Manila, claimed the statue which was then transferred under the custody of the Bahay Maria Foundation.
+During the People Power Revolution in 1986, it was one of the religious figures carried by revolutionaries who opposed President Ferdinand Marcos.
+On October 17, 1999, the statue was transferred to the shrine.
+The feast of Our Lady of Fatima is celebrated annually on March 7 and May 13.

-Dr. Pío Valenzuela, who became part of the triumvirate of revolutionary society Katipunan and founder of the organ Ang Kalayaan, lived and died in 1956 at the old Residence of Pío Valenzuela along Velilla Street in Barangay Pariancillo Villa, where a marker by the Valenzuela city government was placed in his honor.
-The present house was built after the war on the site of the old house, which once served as a venue for secret meetings and gatherings of the Katipunan.
-The old house was burned during World War II.
+Churches

 The San Diego de Alcala Church and its belfry were built in 1632 by the people of Polo.
-Residents were taken to forced labor to complete the church after the town gained its independence through Father Juan Taranco and Don Juan Monsod.
-The belfry and entrance arch, which are over four centuries old, are the only parts of the edifice that remain to this day.
-The main structure was destroyed by bombs during the Japanese occupation.
-Residents of barangays Polo and Poblacion celebrate the feast day of San Diego de Alcala on November 12 every year, together with the putong polo festival.
+The church was built through the forced labour of residents after the town gained its independence through the efforts of Father Juan Taranco and Don Juan Monsod.
+Much of the building was destroyed by bombs during the Japanese occupation; the belfry and entrance arch, which are more than 400 years old, are the only parts of the original structure that remain.
+Residents of Barangay Polo and Barangay Poblacion celebrate the feast day of San Diego de Alcala each year on November 12 in conjunction with the putong polo festival.

-Located at Malanday, the Hearts of Jesus and Mary Parish Church, was erected on October 17, 1994, to replace the Santo Cristo Chapel, and solemnly declared on June 24, 2001.
-The Church belongs to the Vicariate of St. Didacus of Alcala – Valenzuela City, Roman Catholic Diocese of Malolos.
+The Hearts of Jesus and Mary Parish Church in Malanday was erected on October 17, 1994.
+It replaced the Santo Cristo Chapel and was solemnly declared on June 24, 2001.
+The church belongs to the Vicariate of St. Didacus of Alcala – Valenzuela City, Roman Catholic Diocese of Malolos.